 Vygotsky saw language as the fundamental tool of cognitive development.
 When a child talks aloud whilst working, they're not just practising; they're thinking.
 Language externalises thought, and through this externalisation, thought becomes refined and deliberate.
 The child who says, "I need to add the tens first," is using language to control their own thinking.

-Bruner also saw language as crucial, but differently.
+Bruner also saw language as important, but differently.
 He emphasised narrative,the stories and explanations through which we make sense of experience.
 A teacher's narrative of how a plant grows teaches not just facts but a structure for understanding causality.
 A child's narrative explanation shows what they understand and where gaps remain.

 For teachers, this means both private speech and teacher explanation deserve attention.
 When a child works in silence, they may be thinking or confused.
 When they talk aloud, they're likely thinking.
 And when we narrate our teaching, we're not just explaining; we're modelling the narrative structure through which children will later understand similar problems.

-Cultural Influences on Student Learning
+Cultural Influences on Learner Learning

 This is vital in the UK.
 Teaching must recognise culturally specific methods, like maths terms.
 Learners from various backgrounds might respond in diverse ways.
 Vygotsky and Bruner believe good teaching connects culture and learners' experiences.